 The cost of professional music lessons will vary based on your area, the teacher’s expertise, and the instrument you want your child to learn.
 To give you an idea, Angie’s List reports that piano instructors can charge anywhere between $30 and $60 an hour.

-To save money, you can learn the basics by using YouTube videos and then teach your child yourself.
+To save money, you can learn the basics by using YouTube videos or online courses and then teach your child yourself.
 However, if you do choose to go with a professional instructor, the cost is relatively affordable if your child only has one lesson per week.

 Getting equipment for your child to use at home is also pretty affordable.
 You don’t have to invest in a shiny grand piano or fancy electric guitar.
 There are plenty of cheap alternatives for young musicians who are just starting out.